HELLS ON EARTH

 He thought about his parents, both had passed away years ago, and wondered what they would say.

-His mother would remind him to pray and be thankful, to be kind to others and to keep moving forward with life no matter what.
+His mother would remind him to pray, be thankful, to be kind to others, and to keep moving forward with life no matter what.

 His father would say that if you are still moving, you still have a chance.
 Keep looking for answers to problems.
 To understand which emotion was fucking up his mind, sort it out, then start thinking.

-Being kind may not be the right option moving forward, assuming he moved forward, although he already knew he would.
+Being kind may not be the right option, assuming he moved forward, although he already knew he would.

 He had no idea how to deal with his current emotional state, or whether taking the time to deal with it was even an option if he wanted to keep living.